To Protector Alters

 I love the way Freedom is now feeling safer and having fun.
 God looks after her and she is learning from him how to cook creatively.
 She is joining cooking groups online and having a ball exploring who she is.
 She is no longer hidden away on a spaceship, but truly living.
 I can rest now that God is control and I can heal; something protector alters cannot do when they are expending all their energy by being in charge.

-I am learning that one of the tragic consequences of trauma is that for years afterwards one can be left with an exaggerated sense of danger.
+I am learning that one of the tragic consequences of trauma is that for years afterward one can be left with an exaggerated sense of danger.
 Severe trauma can be thought of as damaging one’s internal alarm system so that it cannot be reset.
 The alarm keeps blaring long after the original disturbance has ceased.
 As hard as it is, we need to stop believing our faulty alarm and start trusting God to keep us safe.

 I know from experience how scary it seems to trust anyone, but with his infinite love, patience and wisdom, God truly is trustworthy and, although challenging, the adjustment of letting God be God is more than worth it.